 Addendum to Club Memorandum of Understanding District 5970

-District Requirements: Clubs submitting applications for District or Global Grants under the New Grants Model must be qualified by the District.
+District Requirements: Clubs submitting applications for District or Global Grants under the Grants Model must be qualified by the District.
 District 5970 has established requirements in addition to those established by The Rotary Foundation.
 To be eligible to receive grant funding for any grant program, Rotary Clubs in District 5970 must:

 Designate at least one Club member, two are highly recommended, to attend a Grant Management Seminar.